frederic-perez/AmE-dictionary/data/dictionary.md

 __boycott<sup>2</sup>__ _n_ :astonished:
 __boycott__
 __bozos__ _n_
+__brace yourself__ _idiom_ Prepare yourself mentally or emotionally for hearing something unpleasant, out of place or inappropriate.
 __brace__ _v_ :nine::m::astonished: (braces, braced, bracing) A brace is a support that helps to steady or strengthen, and to brace is to prepare for something hard. _So brace yourself for that impromptu meeting with your boss if you haven't been performing well._ _Online media companies are bracing for change._ _Residents brace themselves for more rain._
 __bracket__ _I want to break into that world-class bracket._
 __bracketology__ _Daily bracketology updates._